bebbieyin/lyrics-generator/README.md

-# lyrics-generator
+# Lyrics-generator
-Lyrics generation given a input seed using character level model
+### Lyrics generation based on different music genres given a user input seed

+# Dataset
+### The dataset is created by using Spotify API and Genius API.
+Spotify API is used to retrieve songs from five different genres (Pop, Rock, Blues, Country, Hip-Hop) and Genius API is used to search for the song lyrics for each song.
+The lyrics are then retrived from the Genius website using web-scaping.
+* See Creating Dataset.ipynb*

-How to run the program :
+**How to run the program** :
 1. Run User interface.ipynb
 2. Choose the genre for the song you want to write
 3. Enter a few words (at least 20 characters).
 4. Press the ‘Generate’ button and wait for results.
 5. To generate another song lyric, click Reset and repeat 1 to 4.

-Screenshot of User interface: <br>
+**Screenshot of User interface:** <br>

 ![alt text](https://github.com/bebbieyin/lyrics-generator/blob/master/image/ui1.png)